Simon Regan: Scallywag

-In 1989, Regan founded Scallywag magazine in South Dorset when the lure of journalism drew him back from his retirement in Butterfly World on Lodmoor Park, Weymouth.
-Initially Scallywag was a local magazine seeking to expose local issues.
-A recurrent theme was illegal tipping on the nearby Lodmoor refuse deport where he accused council staff of taking bribes to allow dangerous chemicals to be tipped.
+In 1989, Regan founded Scallywag magazine in South Dorset when the lure of journalism drew him back from his retirement in Butterfly World in Lodmoor Park, Weymouth.
+Initially, Scallywag was a local magazine seeking to expose local issues.
+A recurrent theme was illegal tipping on the nearby Lodmoor refuse depot, where he accused council staff of taking bribes to allow dangerous chemicals to be tipped.
 He also claimed widespread police corruption associated with Freemasonry in Dorset and claimed to have been beaten up by two off-duty policemen in College Lane, Weymouth.
 He also 'named and shamed' people he perceived as being paedophiles.
 However, like so many of his campaigns, no substantial legally acceptable evidence was ever produced.

 Regan was inspired by the early years of Private Eye, but he felt that the Eye had become too cautious of libel actions and determined not to fall into the same trap.
-At one difficult time he sold Scallywag to a friend, who had no assets, which allowed Regan greater freedom to pursue stories.
+At one difficult time, he sold Scallywag to a friend, who had no assets, which allowed Regan greater freedom to pursue stories.
 Scallywag started to attract a loyal readership, although the major newspaper distributors refused to handle it (a situation Regan regarded as tantamount to censorship).
-Nevertheless, in 1991 Scallywag moved to London and became a national publication.
+Nevertheless, in 1991, Scallywag moved to London and became a national publication.

-Scallywag became a news story in itself in 1993 when it stoked a rumour that John Major, then Prime Minister, was having an affair with Clare Latimer, who was a freelance cook who helped with state dinners at 10 Downing Street.
+Scallywag became a news story in itself in 1993, when it stoked a rumour that John Major, then Prime Minister, was having an affair with Clare Latimer, who was a freelance cook who helped with state dinners at 10 Downing Street.
 A story in the New Statesman showed how the rumours had been covertly mentioned in mainstream papers.
-When Major heard of the New Statesman story he sued both them and Scallywag for libel; he also sued the distributors and printers of both papers, which contributed to nearly driving the New Statesman out of business.
+When Major heard of the New Statesman story, he sued both them and Scallywag for libel; he also sued the distributors and printers of both papers, which contributed to nearly driving the New Statesman out of business.